-Barely visible, and extremely dangerous, people slipping and tripping on ice is one of the main causes of accidents during the winter months so it’s probably best avoided.
-If you, for any reason, do feel a pressing need to walk on ice this winter – have a look at these safety tips below and prevent slipping!
+Barely visible, and extremely dangerous, people slipping and tripping on ice is one of the main causes of accidents during the winter months, so it’s probably best avoided.
+If you need to walk on ice this winter, have a look at these safety tips below and prevent slipping!

 2. Walk on designated paths